 If you’re new to investing, the process can be a bit confusing.
-Which type of investment accounts types should you choose, and what type of brokerage should use for that account?
+Which type of investment account types should you choose, and what type of brokerage should use for that account?

 We’ll cover the different investment accounts first, then the various types of investment brokers next.